isalinas11/Petivity/readme.md

 If you ever want to get rid of a remote first check your remotes and try: git remote rm [remote]
 (usually, you would replace [remote] with origin, but not necessarily)

+If you try to 'git push' and everything is up to date but your'e sure you've made changes, then you might have not committed your code.